ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 There are two things you need to know about this code.

 The first is that this shader is "standard".
 I feel bad saying that because it contains what I'm sure looks like complex hokey pokey.
-It's _standard_ in the sense that it'll render vertices to your screen in the 'right place'.
+It's _standard_ in the sense that it'll render vertices to your screen in the right place.

+What do I mean by that?
 If I use it to render a flat plane from $(-10, -10)$ to $(10, 10)$, the rendered image will look like a flat plane from $(-10, -10)$ to $(10, 10)$.
-Like so:
+Like so...

 <div class="imgContainer">
   <img src="/images/compiling-shaders/flat.png" />
 </div>

-The second important thing to know is that it uses a variable declared as `attribute vec3 position`.
+The second important thing to notice is that it uses a variable declared as `attribute vec3 position`.
 Vertex shaders are run on the GPU in parallel.
-Each time the function in the shader is invoked, it's for a new vertex.
-The `position` variable holds the position of the vertex being processed.
+Each time you render, WebGL will invoke the function in the shader once for each vertex in your mesh.
+Each time it's invoked, `position` will hold the position of the vertex being processed.

 The `attribute` keyword before the declaration of `position` says that it was assigned to the triangle mesh by our Javascript code before the scene was rendered.
-Since we're rendering a flat plane, `position.z` will be zero for all vertices. `position.x` and `position.y` will range from $-10$ to $10$.
+Since we're rendering a flat plane, `position.z` will always be $0$. `position.x` and `position.y` will range from $-10$ to $10$.

-Suppose we change this shader so that, instead of rendering a flat plane, it renders the graph of $z = sin(x p) cos(y p)$.
-Here's what it might look like:
+Let's change this shader so that, instead of rendering a flat plane, it renders the graph of $z = sin(x p) cos(y p)$:

 ~~~glsl
 // These are the same as before.